 AR843 - Intervention at Historic Buildings

 This module explores the various methods of promoting beneficial change to historic buildings.
 A conservation project that will be supervised on a weekly basis offers the opportunity to design an intervention to a historic site.
 The project will not only focus on one historic building but it will offer the opportunity to investigate the role of conservation in the broader urban environment.
-In parallel to this project, a series of lectures will investigate various stages in the delivery of conservation projects, examining the methods of survey, appraisal, repair, strengthening, adaptation, extension, and monitoring of historic buildings and surrounding urban spaces.
+In parallel to this project, a series of lectures will investigate various stages in the delivery of conservation projects, examining the methods of survey, appraisal, repair, strengthening, adaption, extension, and monitoring of historic buildings and surrounding urban spaces.
 One of these lectures will be delivered at Canterbury Cathedral, and will give students the opportunity to observe the ongoing conservation of the monument guided by one of its chief conservators.
 During the course, special emphasis will be put on issues related with the preservation and management of historic cities.
 Encouraging the students to experiment with all the phases of a conservation project, this module provides a synthesis of theory and practice, and promotes the development of a holistic approach to architectural conservation.Read more

 AR844 - Conservation Principles